kolesa-team/swift-style-guide/README.markdown

 result = a > b ? x = c > d ? c : d : y
 ```

-If the ternary operator statement is too long, then `? <first option>` goes to the second line and `: <second option>` goes to the third line with one tab indentation.
+If the ternary operator statement is too long, then `? <first option>` goes to the second line and `: <second option>` goes to the third line with an extra indent.

 **Preferred**:
 ```swift